Planetary-Computers/autotab-starter/README.md

 ### Installation

-See the quickstart above (Steps 1 aand 2).
+See the quickstart above (Steps 1 and 2).

 Running `make install` installs all the dependencies as well as the local package which enables the `autotab record` and `autotab play` commands.